Research Group

 Mustafa Kishk completed his Ph.D. in Summer 2018.
 (Google Scholar)

-First position after Ph.D.: Postdoctoral Research Fellow at KAUST with Prof. Mohamed-Slim Alouini
+First position after Ph.D.: Postdoctoral Scholar at KAUST with Prof. Mohamed-Slim Alouini

 Full-time job after postdoc: Assistant Professor at The National University of Ireland, Maynooth